 The directors concluded that the Company no longer serves a business purpose as it is more expedient for the supplier to sell directly to customers.
-All inventory was sold by the end of the fiscal year and the Company ceased to trade soda ash.
-All assets and liabilities at 31 March 2019 are current and carried at fair value.
-Accounts receivable and payable remained outstanding at 31 March 2019, so the Company will be continued until such time as all obligations have been settled and all assets have been collected, after which it will be considered "closed".
+All inventory was sold by the end of the fiscal year 2019 and the Company ceased to trade soda ash.
+No assets or liabilities remain at 31 March 2020, only equity.
+There are no outstanding accounts receivables or payables as of March 31, 2020.